emberjs/rfcs/text/0000-standardize-use-npm-yarn.md

 and get an expected output, regardless of what's going on under the hood.

 Consider cases where the author of an addon sets up yarn test to run with ember-exam.
-Un such cases, one shouldn't be manually changing the default documentation for a script that already existed.
+In such cases, one shouldn't be manually changing the default documentation for a script that already existed.

 In another case of using the `package.json` script for start/test, it allows teams to abstract details about their specific dev environment, which makes developers' jobs easier.
 They can use "yarn start" or